noaccOS/Mocker/README.md

 ```
 #### Table from already generated data
 Sometimes it's useful to generate a table from data already available, like in case of specializations.
 An additional parameter is needed for the assignment.
 It's a dictionary of self index to remote index
-> Note: for now, only simple completion is allowed for new generated fields (like Aule's third field in the example)

 Example:
 ```python
 stanze = Table('Stanze',